 Let’s be honest – cleaning the muffin pan is the WORST job in the kitchen.
 No matter how much you grease it, stuff always sticks to it and no cleaning apparatus lends itself to fitting in there easily.
 Sometimes the internal debate about how badly I want a muffin versus the clean up goes on in my head for hours.

 Normally, I am the one who cooks/bakes and Tanner (my husband) does the dishes.
 However, when the muffin pan is involved, Tanner refuses to do the dishes and leaves the kitchen!
 So the last time I was about to make muffins, I made muffin tops instead.
-I saw the idea on Pinterest and thought that it was genius.
 Not only are muffin tops the part of the muffin that everyone loves the most, but there is also only one bowl to clean after!
-YES!

 I say, why make muffins when you can make muffin tops?